omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

     <layoutData x:class="GridData" horizontalAlignment="FILL" grabExcessHorizontalSpace="true"/>
   </text>

-TIP: An XSWT tuturial and documentation can be found at: http://www.coconut-palm-software.com/the_new_visual_editor/doku.php?id=xswt:home
+TIP: An XSWT tutorial and documentation can be found at: http://www.coconut-palm-software.com/the_new_visual_editor/doku.php?id=xswt:home

 ==== Standard SWT widgets

-TIP: The SWT controls are documented on the Eclipse website.
+TIP: The SWT controls are documented on the Eclipse web site.
 See: http://help.eclipse.org/galileo/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/widgets/package-summary.html

 It is possible to bind template variables to a specific control by using the 'x:id'